LaurinZubler/sa-documentation/document/content/research.typ

 )

 == Discussion

-- hot discused topic
-- ar good idea
+#global.paragraph(
+  "Use of AR in Sailing",
+  [
+    The use of AR in sailing is a well researched subject.
+Especially dr. Francesco Laera and his team from the Polytechnic University of Bari are driving this area forward.

+    All conducted studies highlight the usefulness of augmented reality in sailing applications.
+    User studies have shown, that AR interfaces could improve the reaction time and user experience while sailing.
+AR can help beginners to better understand sailing and support experienced sailors when navigation and handling of the boat.
+  ]
+)

+Component Types

+#global.paragraph(
+  "Component Types",
+  [
+    // which for sailing
+  ]
+)

+#global.paragraph(
+  "AR Hardware",
+  [
-- hardware needs further development as current AR HMD does not fit requirments for sailing.
+    // hardware needs further development as current AR HMD does not fit requirments for sailing.
+  ]
+)